 Here are some ways you can practice gratitude during the holidays that are easy to do.

-Give thanks, a compliment, or smile.
+Give thanks, a compliment, or a smile.

 It can be your time, food, toys, or things you no longer need.
 Serve food at a food bank one afternoon or visit a home for the elderly.
-Sign up to take animals at a local shelter for a walk.
+Sign up to take animals to a local shelter for a walk.
 There are many charitable organizations in need of volunteers or resources to help others who are struggling.